-13. Appeals
+13 Appeals

-There is no right of appeal for you as complainant or for the Elected Member against a decision of the Monitoring Officer or of the Hearings Panel.
+There is no right of appeal for you as complainant or for the elected member against a decision of the Monitoring Officer or of the Hearings Panel.
 If you feel that the council has failed to deal with your complaint properly, you may make a complaint to the Local Government Ombudsman.

-Walsall Metropolitan Borough Council Procedure for conduct of Standards Investigations
+Walsall Metropolitan Borough Council

+Procedure for conduct of Standards Investigations

 The purpose of this procedure is to ensure that code of conduct investigations are carried out as quickly and thoroughly as possible whilst adhering to the principles of natural justice, and the right to a fair trial contained in Article 6 of the European Convention of Human Rights.
 Whilst there are many factors that can affect the time it takes to complete an investigation, it is important that there are realistic targets for the completion of an investigation.
 Most investigations should be carried out, and a report on the investigation completed, within six months of the original complaint being received by the Monitoring Officer.
-Furthermore, the timescale for holding a hearing to consider the outcome of an investigation should normally be no longer than three months from completion of the investigation.
+Furthermore, the timescale for holding a hearing to consider the outcome of an investigation.
 The Monitoring Officer will maintain the function of overseeing the investigation.